hummingbot/hummingbot-site/docs/blog/posts/the-orders-must-flow-from-trader-mobiwan/index.md

 ### Time

 Marvin studied Hummingbot’s [strategy config docs](../../../strategies/pure-market-making.md) and carefully configured his bots.
-He had decided to keep [max_order_age](../../../strategy-configs/max-order-age.md) at the default 1800 (seconds, i.e. 30 minutes).
+He had decided to keep [max_order_age](../../../strategy-configs/max-order-age.md) at the default 1800 (seconds, i.e., 30 minutes).
 This happens to be the maximum age allowed for mining orders; anything older than that is considered ‘stale’ and ignored by Hummingbot Miner’s Rewards Engine.

 Marvin had also configured [order_refresh_time](../../../strategies/pure-market-making.md) to 1800 (seconds), and had left [order_refresh_tolerance](../../../strategy-configs/order-refresh-tolerance.md) at the default 0 (%).
 Marvin understood that this combination of parameters would only refresh his orders if the asset’s price changed or if the order age reached 30 minutes, whichever occurred first.
 This meant that his orders were not being needlessly refreshed, which seemed optimal.

-The problem was that this combination resulted in a delay when an order remained for 30 minutes and was only recreated afterwards.
-If Rewards Engine happened to be taking a snapshot during this window, it would find a slightly stale or missing order.
-This happened often enough to impact his order flow.
+The problem was that this combination resulted in a delay when an order remained for 30 minutes and was only recreated afterward.
+If the Rewards Engine happened to be taking a snapshot during this window, it would find a slightly stale or missing order.
+This occurred often enough to impact his order flow.

 #### Solution